-A student who feels he or she has been sexually harassed should immediately notify the Director of Student Services.
-The Director of Student Services will work with the Campus Director and the President of the Business School to investigate the grievance and bring it to resolution using established reporting procedures.
+A student who feels he or she has been sexually harassed should immediately notify the Student Services.
+Student Services Representatives will work with the Campus Director and the President of the Business School to investigate the grievance and bring it to resolution using established reporting procedures.

-Drug and Alcohol Abuse Prevention Policy Statement It is the policy of the Business School that the unlawful possession, use, or distribution of illicit drugs by students on campus property, or in conjunction with any Business School, or Business Schoolrelated activities, is prohibited.
+Drug and Alcohol Abuse Prevention Policy Statement It is the policy of the Business School that the unlawful possession, use, or distribution of illicit drugs by students on the school premises, or in conjunction with any Business School, or Business Schoolrelated activities, is prohibited.